epfl-lara/cs550/labs/lab1/README.md

   (content(l).contains(x) || size(res) == size(l) + 1)
 ```

-and verify that Stainless can prove it, adding additional assertions if necessary.
+and verify that Stainless can prove it, adding additional assertions and lemmas
+if necessary.

 ### On Induction